In this article, you’ll find answers to questions like:

 Each stage of childhood has its challenges, especially when it comes to discipline.

 Let your children know you understand peer influence and you’re going to help them figure out how to make it better, according to HealthyChildren.org.
 Give a clear message that you’re on their side.

-Why do schoolkids misbehave?
-Perhaps lie, for example?
-There are many reasons, says Deborah Newell, director of Triple P (Positive Parenting Program), which is funded by Children’s Services Council of Palm Beach County and run by Community Partners’ Parent-Child Center in Riviera Beach.
+There are many reasons, says Deborah Newell, director of Positive Parenting Program, known as Triple P, which is funded by Children’s Services Council of Palm Beach County and run by Community Partners of South Florida.

 “If children are overtired, if they are hungry, if their environment is not consistent, and they are unable to regulate due to constant uncertainties and changes, they are going to act out in some way to get their parents’ attention,” Newell says.
 “Children, no matter their age, need structure and consistency.
 They need appropriate boundaries and limits.
 They learn that misbehaving often leads to the parent giving in just to get the child to conform.”

 Offering a reward isn’t necessarily the best, so is there a way to discipline at any age?